Where Are Migraines Located In The Brain?

 There are three types of migraine; Aura with pain, pain on its own and Aura without pain.
 Sufferers suffer a throbbing headache on one side of their head.
 A host of other symptoms set migraines apart from normal headaches.
 They last between four and 72 hours leaving the sufferer feeling weak and tired.
-They occur regularly, sporadically or every few years no one suffers from migraines in exactly the same way.
+They occur regularly, sporadically or every few years no one suffers from migraines in exactly the same way (NHS).

 Traditional treatment involves painkillers and recently triptans.
 Doctors encourage sufferers to monitor their migraines to identify triggers to help prevent an attack.
 Preventing migraines is the most effective way to avoid the debilitating attacks.